hberndl70/edx-gen/markdown_settings_folders.md

 ## Common Settings For Folders

-Common setting folders (except the top level MOOC folder) are as follows:
+Common setting folders (except the top level ROOT folder) are as follows:

 _Required_
 - `display_name="xxx"`